The Price of Lettuce

 • 3-month change: +18.8% ($0.314 increase)

-Seasonal Transition Challenges
+Seasonal Transition Issues

 Supply Chain Disruptions

-Regional Production Impacts
+Regional Production Challenges

 California's Salinas Valley

-Arizona Production
+Arizona Desert Production

-Market Outlook
+Future Outlook

 Markets are expected to stay elevated until the Yuma ramp stabilizes late November; improvement should follow as fields hit stride—weather permitting.
-Lettuce prices have finally settled down in some areas, with boxed iceberg and romaine now selling below their five-year averages in certain markets.

 Conclusion